 - And more!

-Fritz is going to provide a unique perspective on retirement.
-He wrote about his retirement journey every week for the past 5 years at The Retirement Manifesto, an online blog that he founded to share his experience as he prepared for and transitioned into retirement.
-Fritz is also the author of the newly released book: Keys to a Successful Retirement: Staying Happy, Active, and Productive in Your Retired Years.
+Most of the information about planning for retirement comes from advisors like me, or even from academia.
+But today, I brought a special guest to the show: Fritz Gilbert.
+Fritz provides a unique perspective on retirement.
+For the past five years, he has wrote about his active retirement on a weekly basis via The Retirement Manifesto, an online blog Gilbert founded to share his experience on preparing for and transitioned into this new phase of life.
+Gilbert is also the author of the newly released book: Keys to a Successful Retirement: Staying Happy, Active, and Productive in Your Retired Years.
 Fritz, welcome to the show.

 Thanks, Marc.
 It’s an honor to be on.
-It’s great to chat with you and I appreciate the honor.
+I look forward to chatting with you.

-Like I said, it’s pretty cool to have a unique perspective on retirement: someone who actually went through it.
-How did you decide to start chronicling it and create your blog?
+Like I said, it’s pretty cool to have someone on the show with first-hand experience in retirement.
+How did you decide to create your blog and start chronicling your experience?

 I actually tell this story in my book.
-If something intrigues you and you’ve got a curiosity about it, just take the first steps.
-I think my blog is a good example of that.
-I had a curiosity about 5 years ago.
-I’ve been a DIY investor for 30 years.
+If something intrigues you and you’ve got a curiosity about it, just take the first step and do it.
+I think my blog is a good example of that, as I had a curiosity about blogging five years ago.

+Then I started blogging about five years ago now, following my interest.
+I just fell in love with it….
 I think what I enjoy so much is that it forces you to really think.
-You have to develop a thought, put it into a structure that’s appealing to the readers, and then put together a logical story that ties it all together.
+You have to develop a thought, put it into a structure that’s appealing to the readers and then put together a logical story that ties it all together.

-Then you get the reader feedback, the engagement with the readers, and the community: the bloggers and the podcasters.
+Then you get the reader feedback, the engagement with the readers, and the community: Bloggers and podcasters.

-It just turned into this tremendous thing that to me is just really adding a lot of fulfillment in my retirement years that I really never saw coming.
-It’s kind of serendipity, to answer your question in one word.
+It just turned into this tremendous thing that to me that’s added a lot of fulfillment in my retirement years.
+I really never saw it coming — it’s kind of serendipity, to answer your question in one word.

 What is Retirement Really Like?